 Meet your personal driver at the airport or the train station and travel to a reserved hotel in Warsaw.
 Rest of the day at your private disposal.
 We recommended the following activities: viewing the terrace on the 31st Floor of the Palace of Culture and Science, museums: Warsaw Uprising, Fryderyk Chopin, the Museum of the History of Polish Jews or visit the Praga district.

 After breakfast, you will meet your local guide to start a 3-hour city tour.
 It includes private transport and the sightseeing of the most interesting places like Old Town, the Royal Route, part of the former Jewish Ghetto and Lazienki Royal Park.
-After the tour the driver will take you to your hotel or you can stay in centre to enjoy the beautiful city landscape.
+After the tour, the driver will take you to your hotel or you can stay in the centre to enjoy the beautiful city landscape.

 Afternoon & evening:

 On the way to Krakow.
 Visit th old capital of Poland.